PHP Classes And Objects. Here’s What You Need To Know

 Posted by TotalDC

-Now let’s dive a bit deeper into PHP and learn about PHP classes and objects, what they are and why and how you should use them in in your everyday web development.
+Now let’s dive a bit deeper into PHP and learn about PHP classes and objects, what they are, and why and how you should use them in in your everyday web development.

-What Is Object Oriented Programming
+What Is Object-Oriented Programming In PHP

-Object oriented programming (OOP) is a programming model based on the concept of classes and objects.
-As opposed to procedural programming where you focus on writing procedures or functions that perform operations on the data, in object oriented programming the focus is on the creation of objects that contain both data and functions together.
+Object-oriented programming (OOP) is a programming model based on the concept of classes and objects.
+As opposed to procedural programming where you focus on writing procedures or functions that perform operations on the data, in object-oriented programming the focus is on the creation of objects that contain both data and functions together.

 • It provides a clear modular structure for the programs.

-How To Understand Classes And Objects
+How To Understand Classes And Objects In PHP

-A class can be declared using class keyword followed by class name and pair of curly braces {} .
+A class can be declared using the class keyword followed by the class name and pair of curly braces {}.

 Now let’s look at the example: